-The Kaiser Permanente Bridge Program is uniquely designed to help those who are uninsured, income eligible, and actively enrolled in a training program with a participating community partner by providing help to pay for a Kaiser Permanente for Individual and Families (KPIF) plan.
-As a Community Health initiative, we will subsidize the full monthly premium for up to 24 months*.
+The Kaiser Permanente Bridge Program is designed to help those who are uninsured, income eligible, and actively enrolled with a participating community partner by providing help to pay for a Kaiser Permanente for Individual and Families (KPIF) plan.
+As a Community Health initiative, we will subsidize the full monthly premium from the time of enrollment until December 31 of the enrollment year*.
 Coverage under the KPIF health plan includes preventive services, hospitalization, comprehensive pharmacy and more.

 Who is eligible for Bridge?

 You may qualify if you live in the Kaiser Permanente of Georgia service area and meet the following requirements: